Augmented Reality Solar System for Google Cardboard

 - If you allow, then the planets are superimposed on the camera video image.

-- If you don't allow, then the planets are displayed in a black space.
+- If you don't allow, then the planets are in a black space.

-• Then tap on the screen for displaying the image full screen (without the browser's address bar).
+• Tap on the screen for full screen mode.

 Tim Samshuijzen